-- John S. Cullen, MD, is president-elect.
+- John S. Cullen, MD, FAAFP, is board chair.
 Cullen is a family physician in Valdez, Alaska.
-He has practiced the full scope of family medicine in a rural community of 4,000 people for the past 21 years.
-Cullen works in a small group practice and is director of emergency medical services at Providence Valdez Medical Center.
-He has been actively involved in residency and medical student teaching for more than 18 years, providing comprehensive training in rural health care.
-He is an associate clinical professor at Dartmouth College in Hanover, New Hampshire.
+He has practiced the full scope of family medicine in a rural community of 4,000 people for more than 25 years.
+Cullen works in an independent small group practice and is director of emergency medical services at Providence Valdez Medical Center where he also provides maternity and inpatient care.
+He has been actively involved in residency and medical student teaching for more than 20 years, providing comprehensive training in rural health care.
+He is an associate clinical professor at the Geisel School of Medicine at Dartmouth College.
 From 2007 to 2013, Cullen served on the Alaska State Medical Board.
 During this time, he also served on the National Advisory Committee on Rural Health and Human Services for the Centers for Medicare & Medicaid Services.

 - Douglas E. Henley, MD, FAAFP, is executive vice president and chief executive officer of the AAFP.
 Henley works with the AAFP Board of Directors on the mission, strategy and vision for the AAFP, and provides representation to other organizations, including those in the medical, public and private sectors.
 He also serves on the board of directors of the AAFP Foundation, the charitable arm of the AAFP.

-- Benjamin Simmons, III, MD, is the new physician member of the board of directors.
-Simmons is a family physician in Concord, North Carolina.
-He was elected to a one-year term by the new physician constituency during the AAFP National Conference of Constituency Leaders and was confirmed by the AAFP’s Congress of Delegates.
+- Brent K. Sugimoto, MD, MPH, FAAFP, is the new physician member of the board of directors.
+Sugimoto is a family physician and founder and chief medical officer at Decoded Health, Inc., in Oakland, California.
+He was elected to a one-year term by the new physician constituency during the AAFP National Conference of Constituency Leaders and was confirmed by the AAFP’s governing body, the Congress of Delegates.

-- Alexa Mieses, MD, MPH, is the resident member of the board of directors.
-Mieses was elected to a one-year term by the National Congress of Family Medicine Residents and was confirmed by the AAFP Congress of Delegates.
-A member of the AAFP since 2013, Mieses currently serves on the AAFP Commission on Health of the Public and Science.
+- Kelly Thibert, DO, MPH, is the resident member of the board of directors.
+Thibert was elected to a one-year term by the National Congress of Family Medicine Residents and was confirmed by the governing body of the AAFP, the Congress of Delegates.
+Since 2017, she has been a resident officer of the AAFP Reproductive Health Member Interest Group.
+She was appointed as the resident member of the AAFP Tobacco Prevention and Control Committee in 2018 and became a member of the AAFP Commission on Membership and Member Services in 2019.

 # # #